alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 ##Import solid wood packaging

-You should specify in your supplier contract that solid wood packaging used by the exporter meets the [ISPM15 international standards](http://www.forestry.gov.uk/pdf/fcph004.pdf/$file/fcph004.pdf) PDF, 197 KB)
+Solid wood packaging must meet the [ISPM15 international standards](http://www.forestry.gov.uk/pdf/fcph004.pdf/$file/fcph004.pdf) PDF, 197 KB) if you import it from outside the EU.

 If you import from the EU (except Portugal), you can specify less strict standards.
-Instead of meeting ISMP15, packaging can either be bark-free, or have a plant passport if it’s made out of conifer wood.
+Packaging can either be bark-free, or have a plant passport if it’s made out of conifer wood.
 If it’s kiln dried, it must also be marked ‘KD’.

-Having this information in your contract will help to protect you if the wood packaging fails an inspection and you're asked to pay for one or more of the following:
+You should specify the requirements for solid wood packaging in your contract with the exporter.
+This will help protect you if the wood packaging fails an inspection and you're asked to pay for one or more of the following:

 - repackaging  of the goods
 - treatment and marking of the wood packaging to meet ISPM15 requirements